Electrical & Electronics — Uzbekistan

 Certification Introduction

-For customs clearance and market entry of electronic and electrical products in Uzbekistan, compliance with the GOST UZ (also known as UzGOST) certification system is required, which is administered by the Uzbekistan National Committee for Standardization, Metrology and Certification (Uzstandard).
+For customs clearance and market entry of electronic and electrical products in Uzbekistan, it is required to comply with the GOST UZ (also known as UzGOST) certification system, which is led and managed by the Uzbekistan National Committee for Standardization, Metrology and Certification (Uzstandard).
 The system is divided into two categories: mandatory certification and voluntary certification.
-Products on the mandatory list must obtain certification before customs clearance and sales; uncertified products will be detained by customs.
-Low-risk non-mandatory categories can apply for voluntary certification to enhance market recognition.
-The scope covers all types of civil, commercial and industrial electronic and electrical products.
+Products included in the mandatory list must obtain certification before customs clearance and sales, and uncertified products will be detained by customs; low-risk non-mandatory categories can apply for voluntary certification to improve market recognition.
+The application scope covers all types of civil, commercial and industrial electronic and electrical products.
 Personal non-commercial imports, exhibition samples, etc. are exempt from certification.
-The 2025 new regulation has added photovoltaic modules, children's smart watches, electric vehicle charging piles and other products to the mandatory list.
+The new regulation in 2025 has included photovoltaic modules, children's smart watches, electric vehicle charging piles and other products into the mandatory list.

 Laws and Regulations

-The core regulatory basis is the Uzbekistan Law on Certification of Products and Services.
-Uzstandard is responsible for rule updates and implementation, and adjusts the mandatory certification product list annually.
-The 2025 version of the list includes a total of 253 product categories requiring certification.
+The core regulatory basis is Uzbekistan Law on Certification of Products and Services, Uzstandard is responsible for rule update and implementation, and adjusts the list of mandatory certification products every year.
+The 2025 version of the list includes a total of 253 categories of products requiring certification.
 Uzbekistan is advancing the accession process to the Eurasian Economic Union (EAEU), and the certification system is expected to align with EAEU EAC certification in the future.
-Export enterprises need to confirm the latest rules via Uzstandard's official website.
-Certification comes in two forms: Certificate of Conformity (CoC) and Declaration of Conformity (DoC), both have equal legal effect, and applicable product categories are clearly defined by regulations.
+Export enterprises need to confirm the latest rules through the official Uzstandard website.
+Certification is available in two forms: Certificate of Conformity (CoC) and Declaration of Conformity (DoC), both have the same legal effect, and the applicable product categories are clearly defined by regulations.

 Technical Requirements

-Core requirements cover two major fields: electrical safety and electromagnetic compatibility (EMC):
+Core requirements cover two major fields of Electrical Safety and Electromagnetic Compatibility (EMC):

-- Electrical safety: Localized adoption of IEC international standards.
-Audio-video/IT equipment generally follow O'z DSt IEC 62368-1 (replacing the original older standards IEC 60065 and IEC 60950), and electric vehicle charging piles comply with the UZS 62196 standard
+Electrical Safety: Localized conversion adopts IEC international standards, audio-visual/IT equipment generally follows O'z DSt IEC 62368-1 (replacing the original old versions of IEC 60065 and IEC 60950 standards), and electric vehicle charging piles comply with UZS 62196 standard;

-- EMC: Implements the O'z DSt 301489 series standards, with key control over conducted disturbance, radiated disturbance, electrostatic discharge immunity and other items All technical documents must be translated into Russian or Uzbek and notarized.
-Certified products must be marked with the UzGOST mark and certificate number at a prominent position on the product body.
+EMC: Implements the O'z DSt 301489 series of standards, focusing on controlling conducted disturbance, radiated disturbance, electrostatic discharge immunity and other items.
+All technical documents need to be translated into Russian or Uzbek and notarized, and certified products must mark the UzGOST mark and certificate number at a prominent position on the product body.

 Certification Process